MikroElektronika/mikrosdk_click_v2/clicks/buck3/README.md

 }
 ```

-## Note

-> Open Drain Power Good Indicator, it is asserted low if output voltage
-> is out of PGOOD threshold,
-> Overvoltage or if the device is under thermal shutdown,
-> EN shutdown or during soft start.
-> Once the FB pin voltage is between 93% and 107% of the
-> internal reference voltage (VREF) the PGOOD is pulled high.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.

 **Other mikroE Libraries used in the example:**